-Also called the pons Varolii, a structure located in
+Also called the pons Varolii, the pons is a structure located in

 in front of the cerebellum, from

-which it is seperated by the fourth ventricle.
+which it is separated by the fourth ventricle.
 It consists of a thick

 bundle of nerve fibers that links the medulla

 oblongata to the thalamus.
 From

 nerve emerges.
 The pons serves as a major pathway for motor and